The Hinoemata Kabuki theatre is a slice of living history,

 Hinoemata Kabuki Today

 Thanks to the creation of new roads and tunnels access to this remote village has improved, but the village still retains its own unique culture.
-People in Hinoemata village take a lot of pride in their traditions and history, passing on this tradition to each new generation, they have been able to preserve something that is truly special.
+People in Hinoemata village take a lot of pride in their traditions and history, passing on this tradition to each new generation, they have been able to preserve something truly special.

 Some time ago, the stage was designated as a National Important Tangible Folk Cultural Property, and the shows have been designated as an important intangible folk cultural asset.